 Best Medigap Plans for Low-Income Seniors

-Humana is our top pick.
-Their plans offer excellent value thanks to their various plan options, online enrollment discount, reasonable premiums, and additional perks.
+Humana is our top pick, as they offer excellent value, various plan options, online enrollment discounts, reasonable premiums, and additional perks.

 SeniorLiving.org is supported by commissions from providers listed on our site.
 Read our Editorial Guidelines

-- Medigap plans like K, L, N, and high-deductible G available
+- K, L, N, and high-deductible G plans available

 - Affordable Part D plan